 - It is database software, which makes use of the SQL language to query the database.

 - It has an integrated tool called the “MySQL workbench “ to design and develop databases.
+You can also use Devart dotconnect for MySQL.

 - It is used as an RDBMS Database.